 Students who would like to pursue employment opportunities in business fields generally pursue a degree in business economics or a bachelor of business administration (B.B.A.) with a major in economics.

-Bachelors of arts degree in economics prepares students for many career paths including government and many industries.
+Bachelor of arts degree in economics prepares students for many career paths including government and many industries.

 Students who are planning to go to graduate school in economics are encouraged to pursue a bachelor of arts degree program with quantitative emphasis.